heygrady/blog/apps/blog-app/src/pages/posts/2022-09-01-creating-a-yarn-monorepo-in-2022.md

 ## Initialize Workspace Root

-Now that we have a blank repo and a current default version of Node on our system it's time to create our workspace root `package.json`.
+Now that we have a blank repository and a current default version of Node on our system it's time to create our workspace root `package.json`.

-This step will install Yarn Berry, create a `package.json` pre-configured for workspaces and configure Yarn Berry for the best mix of compatibility and portability.
+This step will install Yarn Berry, create a `package.json` preconfigured for workspaces and configure Yarn Berry for the best mix of compatibility and portability.

 - Optional: [Install Corepack](https://github.com/volta-cli/volta/issues/987#issuecomment-914502143)
 - [Install Yarn Berry](https://yarnpkg.com/getting-started/install)